 Drooping eyelids can sometimes be treated with special glasses or surgery.

 In some cases, a person may lose part or all of their vision.
 This can be temporary or permanent.
 Losing sight is incredibly difficult to cope with, and will require the person to adapt their daily lives.
 These adaptations are emotionally and mentally demanding, and can impact the survivor’s wellbeing.
 When coping with the changes that come with a brain injury, it is important to take care of mental health as well.

-- More information about the importance of survivor mental health
+- More information about the importance of mental health and individuals with brain injury

 Our vision is broken up into fields.
 A good analogy is that our eye is like a pie, and each slice is a field of vision.
 You can lose slices of the pie but still retain some: in other words, you have partial vision.
 The type of vision loss you experience is dependent on what pieces of the pie you lose.
 Types of vision loss associated with brain injury include hemianopia, quadranopsia, and complete monocular visual loss.

 Hemianopia is blindness involving one-half of the visual field in both eyes.
 This means you only have 50% of your vision in each eye.
 Depending on what part of the brain is damaged, this could mean you could have vision on the same side of each eye (i.e. the left side), or on different sides (i.e. you have vision on the right side in your right eye and left side in your left eye) .
 It could also mean you have vision in the top part of your eye, but not the bottom part.
 This is an example of partial blindness.